“Without community there is no liberation”

 As a part of my composition practise, I often create participative processes to bring in other voices to co-create pieces with me.
 In creating the music for the play A Child of Science, a play about the origins of IVF - I put together a choir of singers who all had some relationship to IVF, to help create the score.

 I work as a facilitator and organiser for grassroots groups who want a more just, peaceful world and a liveable planet.
 I use the principles of training for change which creates environments for learning and doing together that make us feel more able to use our power together to confront oppressive systems and build something better.
-My most recent work has been with Greenpeace helping build their speaker network.
+This work began when I set up the early stages of the project which is now Beyond Equality, which works with boys and men in schools to tackle toxic masculinity.

-I put on events like Shut Up and Play Festival and solidarity gigs to raise funds for grassroots activist groups like DPAC, the Outside Project and Strike funds.
+I put on events like Shut Up and Play Festival and solidarity gigs to raise funds for grassroots activist groups.

-I create resources, like this one, to help people do the hard work of changing themselves - in community - and so change the world.
+I create resources, like this one for male allies, to help people do the hard work of changing themselves - in community - and so change the world.